 - This feature affects all system users. - A conference call connects up to five parties (including the conference originator).
 If outside conference is disallowed, you can have one outside party and up to four inside parties.
 If outside conference is allowed, you can have up to two outside parties and up to three inside parties.

-- 1 = Allow conference calls with up to two outside parties \checkmark - 2 = Disallow conference calls with up to two outside parties
+- 1 = Allow conference calls with multiple outside parties 🗸 - 2 = Disallow conference calls with multiple outside parties

 To allow or deny conferences with multiple outside parties: